rsb4114/regressionmodels/RM Proj1.md

 Perform a ttest to check mpg against transmission.The p-value is < 0.05 and 95% confidence interval (-11.28, -3.2) doesnot include 0.
 Hence Manual might have better MPG than Automatic, but this needs to explored in context of other variables.

 ###3.Model of MPG vs Transmission (Linear Regression)
 A boxplot of mpg vs AM, as shown in Figure 2, indicates a difference in means of MPG for the two variety of transmissions.
 It shows that manual cars have a better MPG than Automatic.
-A regression model of mpg vs AM is created as below.
+A regression model of MPG vs AM is created as below.
 The confidence interval for Manual transmission is also generated.

 ```
 ## lm(formula = mpg ~ am, data = mtcars)